Gabriela Debrunner

 3. Active land and housing policy and strategic spatial planning.

-4. Experimental and collaborative planning as well as process design thinking.
+4. Experimental, flexible and collaborative planning as well as process design-thinking.

 She examines these themes through the lens of urban governance: how actors strategically influence spatial development via planning instruments, property rights, and policy design.
 Her starting point is that densification (also called urban transformation or internal settlement development) does not automatically lead to sustainable outcomes such as social inclusion or energy efficiency.
 What matters is how it is planned, implemented, and governed.
 Her projects therefore aim to politicize densification and analyze the socio-political structures that seek to avoid negative outcomes such as discrimination, unaffordability, or displacement.